A Resin Gravel Driveway?

-If you are a competent DIYer and the area is less than 10 square metres (maybe for a tree pit or steps) – give it a go.
+If you’re a competent DIYer and the area is less than 10 square metres (maybe for a tree pit or steps) – give it a go.

-Can a resin gravel driveway be overlaid over an existing driveway?
+Can a Resin Gravel Driveway be overlaid over an Existing Driveway Surface?

-Technically, as you are laying a permeable layer the surface underneath must also be permeable.
-Otherwise, there will be a big chance of water sitting under the resin gravel driveway and this will weaken the structure with water ingress.
-However, if a solid concrete base is in place (free of cracks and with drainage installed or flowing away to bedding) then this may be suitable for a resin gravel driveway overlay.
+Technically, as you’re laying a permeable resin layer, the surface underneath must also be permeable.
+Otherwise, there will be a big chance of water sitting under the resin gravel driveway and this will weaken the structure.
+However, if a solid concrete base is in place (free of cracks and with water drainage flowing away to bedding) then this may be suitable for a resin gravel driveway overlay.
 This also applies to tarmacadam driveway surfaces that are in top condition with drainage.